johnkhaynes/johnkhaynes.github.io/docs/index.markdown

   <div class="main-content">
     <h1>Digital Postcards from the Edge</h1>

     <p>Welcome to my little corner of the web.
-As we approach the coming collective transformation (aka The Singularity), it feels appropriate to record some of my thoughts, feelings, and observations as all of this unfolds.</p>
+As we approach the coming collective transformation (aka The Singularity), I feel compelled to record some of my thoughts, feelings, and observations as all of this unfolds.</p>

-    <p>Here's a few of the latest thoughts:</p>
+    <p>Here's a few of the latest:</p>

     <h2>Latest Posts</h2>